Norman's grandmother had the power.

 It makes sense honestly.
 She is Mr. Prenderghast's mother and she passed it down to him, also giving the gene to either Norman's mother or father.
 That's why she promised to stay behind to look after him.

 - Actually she's Mr. Babcock's mother, Norman's father so this wouldn't make sense.
-He gets his powers through his mother's side, the Penderghast's, and Mr. Prenderghast is her uncle.
-There's the scene where they're in the car and Perry is complaining about Norman, he puts the blame solely on his wife's Uncle.
+He gets his powers through his mother's side, the Prenderghasts, and Mr. Prenderghast is her uncle.
+There's the scene where they're in the car and Perry is complaining about Norman, he puts the blame solely on his wife's uncle.

 - They could still be related distantly.
 This tropers maternal grandparents are third cousins.